HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/ml.md

 ---
 ## L2 - Statistical schools
 ### MLE- Maximun-likelihood Estimation

+> MLE is a frequentist principle that suggests that given a dataset, the "best" parameters to use are the ones that maximise the probability of the data

 $\widehat {\theta }\left( x_{1},\ldots ,x_{n}\right) =argmax_{\theta \in \Theta }\prod ^{n}_{i=1}p_{\theta }\left( x_{i}\right)$
 __$\hat{\theta} = argmax_\theta P(X=x|\theta)$__ `MLE`
 ### [MAP](http://www.cnblogs.com/sylvanas2012/p/5058065.html)